* This information replaces FIS 002 Definitions

 All activities provided under the purview of the Controller’s Office (Business Affairs; Financial Accounting & Analysis; Procurement, Contracting & Materials Management-PCMM; Business Centers; and Treasury), including but not limited to the following:

-The Oregon State University (university) Board of Trustees (Board) delegates to the President of the university or his/her designee the authority to undertake all lawful activities to further the operation of the university, with the exception of the activities reserved to the Board as outlined in Board Resolution 14-12.
+The Oregon State University (university) Board of Trustees (Board) delegates to the President of the university or his/her designee the authority to undertake all lawful activities to further the operation of the university, with the exception of the activities reserved to the Board as specified in the Board's resolution delegating authority to the university.
 The President delegates general supervision of fiscal and administrative activities, including authority over fiscal policy and any associated rules, to the Vice President for Finance and Administration (VPFA).
-The VPFA further delegates to the Controller’s Office authority over the university’s Fiscal Policy Program, which includes development, maintenance and execution of policy and rules in all areas of fiscal activity.
+The VPFA further delegates to the Controller’s Office authority over the university’s Fiscal Policy Program, which includes development, maintenance and execution of policy and rules in all areas of fiscal activity applicable to the university as a whole.
+For more information, see University Policy #03-100 Fiscal Policy Program Authority.

 FISCAL POLICY COMMITTEE